 If we’ve received both anuttarayoga tantra empowerments or initiations, the highest class of tantra, and also these kriya practices of Tara or Chenrezig, how do we put them together in our practice?

-Well first of all Tsongkhapa himself, in a work in which he described the stages of his own spiritual development, said that unless you really have some experience of the three lower classes of tantra, you can’t really appreciate how much more effective the highest class of tantra is.
+Well, first of all, Tsongkhapa himself, in a work in which he described the stages of his own spiritual development, said that unless we really have some experience of the three lower classes of tantra, we can’t really appreciate how much more effective the highest class of tantra is.
 Mind you, Tsongkhapa practiced and knew everything.
-So it’s not bad to know something about the lower classes of tantra.
-And hardly anybody practices the second and third classes of tantra; they are incredibly complicated, especially the third class, yoga tantra.
-So usually it’s kriya tantra and anuttarayoga tantra that most people have experience with.
+It’s not bad to know something about the lower classes of tantra, and hardly anybody practices the second and third classes of tantra; they are incredibly complicated, especially the third class, yoga tantra.
+Usually, it’s kriya tantra and anuttarayoga tantra that most people have experience with.

-Now we can in our daily practice do a little bit of both, of course.
+Now, we can, in our daily practice, do a little bit of both, of course.
 That’s not a problem.
-In terms of when we are going to emphasize one thing or another… Well for instance I was advised by my teacher as part of the preliminaries – you know, this ngondro (sngon-gro), the type of preliminaries that you do before really getting into more intensive practice – one of the two things in the preliminaries that I was instructed to do was the 600,000 of Avalokiteshvara and the 600,000 of Manjushri, recitations of the mantra, in order to try to build up more positive force for the compassion side and the wisdom side (discriminating awareness side).
-So I did that.
-So that’s quite useful to do in the early stages of one’s practice.
-Definitely.
+In terms of when we are going to emphasize one thing or another… Well, for instance, I was advised by my teacher as part of the preliminaries – you know, this ngondro (sngon-’gro), the type of preliminaries that we do before really getting into more intensive practice – one of the two things in the preliminaries that I was instructed to do was the 600,000 of Avalokiteshvara and the 600,000 of Manjushri, recitations of the mantra, in order to try to build up more positive force for the compassion side and the wisdom side (discriminating awareness side), so I did that.
+That’s quite useful to do in the early stages of one’s practice definitely.

-Then another aspect, regardless of what type of practice we’re doing of anuttarayoga, is at some point if you really are serious in your practice, you want to have a long life to be able to make as much progress in this life on the spiritual path, use this precious human rebirth and benefit others as much as possible.
-So for that the White Tara retreat is – the Long Life White Tara retreat – is very important.
-And that requires reciting the Tara mantra a million times.
+Then another aspect, regardless of what type of practice we’re doing of anuttarayoga, is at some point, if we really are serious in our practice, we want to have a long life to be able to make as much progress in this life on the spiritual path, use this precious human rebirth and benefit others as much as possible, so for that the White Tara retreat – the Long Life White Tara retreat – is very important.
+That requires reciting the Tara mantra a million times.

 Fire Pujas

-The fire puja to conclude the Long Life White Tara retreat is particularly difficult to do.
-Fire pujas comes, basically, from a Vedic ritual; it’s not specifically Buddhist as a ritual itself.
-So you imagine the fire in the form of Agni, the fire deity, which is a perfectly Indian part of the Hindu pantheon.
-And then in Agni’s heart is the Buddhist deity that you’re practicing.
-You offer various substances into a fire with appropriate visualizations and motivation, and so on.
-It’s quite an elaborate, difficult ritual to do because it requires things like, not only different types of grain, but there’s a certain type of grass that grows in India, not so easy to get here.
-And you have to collect these pieces of grass and they’re fairly long – about maybe, I don’t know centimeters, let’s say thirty centimeters long, something like that, or a foot long in Western measurement.
-And you throw pairs of it, two of them together, into the fire.
+The fire puja to conclude the Long-life White Tara retreat is particularly difficult to do.
+Fire pujas come, basically, from a Vedic ritual; it’s not specifically Buddhist as a ritual itself.
+We imagine the fire in the form of Agni, the fire deity, which is a perfectly Indian part of the Hindu pantheon, and then in Agni’s heart is the Buddhist deity that we’re practicing.
+We offer various substances into a fire with appropriate visualizations and motivation, and so on.
+It’s quite an elaborate, difficult ritual to do because it requires things like not only different types of grains, but there’s a certain type of grass that grows in India, which is not so easy to get here.
+We have to collect these pieces of grass and they’re fairly long, about maybe, I don’t know centimeters, let’s say 30 centimeters long, something like that, or a foot long in Western measurement.
+We throw pairs of it, two of them together, into the fire.

-Well, for the Tara retreat you have to do that, you have to throw in 10,000 of these, reciting a mantra with each one, and of course you can’t get up.
-So you have to do it in one sitting, along with all the other things that are part of that fire puja.
-And in my own case, when I did this it turned out that I did not have enough.
+Well, for the Tara retreat, we have to do that; we have to throw in 10,000 of these, reciting a mantra with each one, and, of course, we can’t get up.
+We have to do it in one sitting, along with all the other things that are part of that fire puja.
+In my own case, when I did this, it turned out that I did not have enough.
 I didn’t have enough for 10,000.
-It was short of 10,000.
-And so Serkong Rinpoche made me do the whole fire puja over again.
-Which was very good, very kind of him, I must say!
-Very kind.
-So that’s the Long Life Tara practice.
-So that’s very helpful to do.
+It was short of 10,000, and so Serkong Rinpoche made me do the whole fire puja over again, which was very good, very kind of him, I must say, very kind.
+So, that’s the Long-life Tara practice, and that’s very helpful to do.

 How important is it to get these special materials from India?

 For the fire puja, the various grains can be bought in the West.
-The different types of grass – it’s basically a grass that has sections in it, and there are grasses like that that grow in other parts of the world, not necessarily in India.
+The different types of grass, it’s basically a grass that has sections in it, and there are grasses like that that grow in other parts of the world, not necessarily in India.
 We have to find them.
-In India it’s easier because usually you don’t have to do it yourself.
-You can give an offering to some monk who knows where it grows and goes and collects it for you, which is what I did.
-If you had no idea where to find it, it could take you an awful long time to find the thing.
+In India, it’s easier because usually, we don’t have to do it ourselves.
+We can give an offering to some monk who knows where it grows and goes and collects it for us, which is what I did.
+If we had no idea where to find it, it could take us an awfully long time to find the thing.

-And you need people who are experienced, because the fire has to be built in a certain way: You have to have a fairly simple, but not that simple, a colored powder mandala underneath the fire.
-You have to have certain sticks, they’re called “yam-shing”, which are a certain specific length depending on the type of fire puja that you’ve done.
-It has to be a certain thickness and a certain length and that’s all specified for the type of fire puja you do.
+Also, we need people who are experienced because the fire has to be built in a certain way.
+We have to have a fairly simple but not that simple, a colored powder mandala underneath the fire.
+We have to have certain sticks, and they’re called “yam-shing,” which are a specific length depending on the type of fire puja that we’re doing.
+It has to be a certain thickness and a certain length, and that’s all specified for the type of fire puja that we do.
 It’s quite complicated.
-And it’s helpful to have – if you really want to know what you’re doing – to have studied the thing before doing it, and Tsongkhapa wrote quite a nice text on fire pujas.
+It’s helpful to have – if we really want to know what we’re doing – to have studied the thing before doing it, and Tsongkhapa wrote quite a nice text on fire pujas.

-So it is possible to get the materials in the West, to a certain extent.
-Kusha grass, you have to have some sort of kusha grass – this stuff that’s passed out in initiations – which is a type of reed.
-It grows in India; they make brooms out of it.
-But there might be something similar to that here.
+It is possible to get the materials in the West, to a certain extent.
+Kusha grass, we have to have some sort of kusha grass – this stuff that’s passed out in initiations – which is a type of reed.
+It grows in India; they make brooms out of it, but there might be something similar to that here.
 I don’t know.
-Whenever initiations are given here in the West and you’re supposed to pass out kusha grass to everybody – to put a long piece and a short piece underneath the mattress and pillow after the first day to examine your dreams – they always import it from India.
+Whenever initiations are given here in the West, and we’re supposed to pass out kusha grass to everybody – to put a long piece and a short piece underneath the mattress and pillow after the first day to examine our dreams – they always import it from India.

 It’s not so easy in the West.
-Also you can’t just build a fire in the middle of Berlin to do a fire puja.
-So you also need – so you need a special place to do it.
+Also, we can’t just build a fire in the middle of Berlin to do a fire puja.
+We also need a special place to do it.
 In most places, it’s not allowed.
-And you need an assistant: you need somebody to hand you the things when you do the fire puja.
-You have to sit there and it’s very hot, because you have to be close enough to be able to put things in the fire, and pour melted butter onto the fire, and stuff like that.
-And you are not allowed to move your hands beyond where your crossed knees are, so somebody has to give you the various items and so on.
+And we need an assistant; we need somebody to hand us the things when we do the fire puja.
+We have to sit there, and it’s very hot because we have to be close enough to be able to put things in the fire, and pour melted butter onto the fire, and stuff like that.
+We are not allowed to move our hands beyond where our crossed knees are, so somebody has to give us the various items and so on.
 It’s very complicated.

 Sometimes when people in the West do group retreats (which is a very much Western thing; Tibetans don’t usually do things in groups), when the Westerners don’t know how to do the fire puja and don’t know the language – and the rituals certainly aren’t translated – then they will sort of sit around and watch somebody else do it and imagine that they’re doing it.
 Or somebody will actually do it for them, but they’ll help put some things in the fire, and so on.
-That’s not as effective as if you yourself actually put the things in the fire, obviously, make the offerings yourself.
-So it requires quite a bit of study.
+That’s not as effective as if we ourselves actually put the things in the fire, obviously, and make the offerings ourselves.
+It requires quite a bit of study.

 Advice for Retreats

-And if you do any of these retreats, whether we’re doing the preliminary practices of 100,000 prostrations or we’re doing one of these serviceability retreats, they can be done either four sessions a day (you’re not doing anything else); or it could be done one session in the morning, one session at night, and during the day you do whatever; or just one session in the morning or just one session at night.
-If you’re doing four sessions, just that, then you set up a perimeter and you are not allowed outside of that during the retreat.
-If you are doing it just one session in the morning, or one at night, or both, then you don’t do that; you can go out.
-And if you’re doing it isolated like that, then you imagine and in your mind give permission to whoever it is that could come in to the circle – like your doctor, for example, if you get sick, people who bring you food, this type of thing.
+If we do any of these retreats, whether we’re doing the preliminary practices of 100,000 prostrations or we’re doing one of these serviceability retreats, it can be done either for four sessions a day (we’re not doing anything else), or it could be done with one session in the morning and one session at night, and during the day, we do whatever; or it could be just one session in the morning or just one session at night.
+If we’re doing four sessions, just that, then we set up a perimeter, and we are not allowed outside of that during the retreat.
+If we are doing it just one session in the morning, or one at night, or both, then we don’t do that; we can go out.
+If we’re doing it isolated like that, then we imagine and in our mind give permission to whoever it is that could come into the circle – like our doctor, for example, if we get sick, people who bring us food, this type of thing.

-And what Serkong Rinpoche said is most important, is that the first session you only recite three mantras.
-Don’t recite any more.
-Or prostration – you only do three prostrations, no more.
-Because that will be the minimum number that you have to do every day in order to maintain the retreat.
-You have to do something every single day in order to maintain it.
-If you miss a day, you have to start all over again.
-So if you are sick you can at least say the mantra three times, it’s not a big deal; or the prostrations three times, or even just one time.
-Then you’re able to maintain the continuity.
+What Serkong Rinpoche said is most important is that the first session, we only recite three mantras, don’t recite any more.
+Or with prostration, we only do three prostrations, no more.
+Because that will be the minimum number that we have to do every day in order to maintain the retreat.
+We have to do something every single day in order to maintain it.
+If we miss a day, we have to start all over again.
+If we are sick, we can at least say the mantra three times, it’s not a big deal, or the prostrations three times, or even just one time.
+Then, we’re able to maintain the continuity.

-And if you do it really strictly, it should always be done in the same place.
-I mean, obviously, if you are doing it four sessions a day it’s only in the same place.
-But if you’re doing it only in the morning or only in the evening, the proper thing is that it should only be in one place.
-But there can be exceptions.
-There’s always exceptions.
-I was doing a retreat once and I was asked by His Holiness’s private office to translate an initiation and teaching that His Holiness was giving in another place.
+If we do it really strictly, it should always be done in the same place.
+I mean, obviously, if we are doing it four sessions a day, it’s only in the same place.
+But if we’re doing it only in the morning or only in the evening, the proper thing is that it should only be in one place, but there can be exceptions.
+There are always exceptions.
+I was doing a retreat once, and I was asked by His Holiness’s private office to translate an initiation and teaching that His Holiness was giving in another place.
 I was doing this in Dharamsala; His Holiness was doing this in Manali.
-I was in the middle of a retreat and I got that request to do this translation, so I asked Serkong Rinpoche and he said, “Don’t be silly.
-Of course you go to translate for His Holiness.
+I was in the middle of a retreat, and I got that request to do this translation, so I asked Serkong Rinpoche, and he said, “Don’t be silly.
+Of course, you go to translate for His Holiness.
 Just do your basic minimum of the practice each day.”
-So there are exceptions, like that.
+So, there are exceptions, like that.

-Therefore in the discussion of the various rules of discipline in the vinaya, they always indicate when the necessity overrides the prohibition.
-In other words, there are always lists of situations in which you don’t have to follow the prohibition – you know, what you are not supposed to do – because necessity calls for something else.
-A monk is not supposed to touch a woman.
-But if a woman in drowning, a monk doesn’t just stand there with hands folded and say, “Oh, what a shame!”
+Therefore, in the discussion of the various rules of discipline in the vinaya, they always indicate when the necessity overrides the prohibition.
+In other words, there are always lists of situations in which we don’t have to follow the prohibition – you know, what we are not supposed to do – because necessity calls for something else.
+A monk is not supposed to touch a woman, but if a woman is drowning, a monk doesn’t just stand there with hands folded and say, “Oh, what a shame!”
 The monk would take hold of the woman and try to rescue her.
-So that’s the classic example that’s given.
+That’s the classic example that’s given.

 Deciding on Our Main Tantra Practice